A very warm welcome to Saint Benedict’s Parish in Ealing. Come and join us for Mass or at one of our events.

 On this page you’ll find a welcome from our Parish Priest, information on how to register as a parishioner and parishioner accounts of what it is like to be a part of the Parish.

-We look forward to meeting you and sharing our faith with you.
+We look forward to meeting you and joining you in your faith journey.

 Welcome to St. Benedict’s, The Parish of Ealing Abbey.